stakewise/contracts/README.md

 [![Gitter](https://badges.gitter.im/stakewise/community.svg)](https://gitter.im/stakewise/community?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge)
 [![Discord](https://user-images.githubusercontent.com/7288322/34471967-1df7808a-efbb-11e7-9088-ed0b04151291.png)](https://discord.gg/2BSdr2g)

-Shared Validator is a set of smart contracts, used for sharing an Ethereum 2.0 validator.
+A set of smart contracts, used for sharing an Ethereum 2.0 validator.

-- **Extensible:** Shared validator abstracts away the logic of sending deposits to Ethereum 2.0 [Deposit Contract](https://github.com/ethereum/eth2.0-specs/tree/dev/deposit_contract), and withdrawing them.
+- **Extensible:** Abstracts away the logic of sending deposits to Ethereum 2.0 [Deposit Contract](https://github.com/ethereum/eth2.0-specs/tree/dev/deposit_contract), and withdrawing them.
 By extending the [Base Collector](./contracts/collectors/BaseCollector.sol) contract, it's possible to create your own contract with logic for accumulating validator's deposit amount.
 - **Upgradable:** By using [OpenZeppelin SDK](https://github.com/OpenZeppelin/openzeppelin-sdk), it's possible to fix bugs and issues even when the contracts are deployed to the production network.
 - **Role-based access:** By having [Operators](./contracts/access/Operators.sol) and [Admins](./contracts/access/Admins.sol) contracts, it is possible to define a set of users capable of registering validators, assigning wallets to finished validators, changing settings, etc.
 - **Application friendly:** Any contract state change is always followed by an emitted event.
 Applications can monitor and act on these events.